stackhpc/ansible-slurm-appliance/ansible/roles/compute_init/README.md

 The check in 4b. above is what prevents the compute-init script from trying to configure the node before the services on the control node are available (which requires running the site.yml playbook).

-The following roles/groups are currently fully functional:
-- `resolv_conf`: all functionality
-- `etc_hosts`: all functionality
-- `nfs`: client functionality only
-- `manila`: all functionality
-- `basic_users`: all functionality, assumes home directory already exists on shared storage
-- `eessi`: all functionality, assumes `cvmfs_config` is the same on control node and all compute nodes.
-- `openhpc`: all functionality

-The above may be enabled by setting the compute_init_enable property on the tofu compute variable.

 # Development/debugging